Free Year 6 Maths Test And Free Downloadable Year 6 Quizzes

 About the Year 6 maths test

 The 25 questions test children on a number of content domains and also a variety of maths skills that they’re likely to need for their SATs exam in May.
-Answer sheets are provided and while this isn’t an actual diagnostic assessment it will give you and your pupils a chance to see where they need to improve before they sit their official Key Stage 2 SATs test papers in May.
+Answer sheets are provided and, while this isn’t an actual diagnostic assessment, it will give you and your pupils a chance to see where they need to improve before they sit their official Key Stage 2 SATs test papers in May.

-There are 8 arithmetic and 17 reasoning questions, to roughly mimic the percentage split between arithmetic and reasoning in the 3 SATs papers.
-We’ve included a mix of 1, 2 and 3 mark questions so children get used to looking at the marks allocated.
+• 8 arithmetic and 17 reasoning questions to roughly mimic the percentage split between arithmetic and reasoning in the 3 SATs papers.

 How to use this Year 6 maths test

-Consider how you will use the outcomes of the test and how you might share feedback with your students.
+Consider how you will use the data/outcomes of the test and how you might share feedback with your students.
 You may wish to provide individual comments and targets or opt for whole class feedback.

 25 question Year 6 maths test (with answers)